vladpetrovskyi/party-radar/README.md

 ## Project purpose

-This app is a project in production, thus available to download from the official stores (currently only AppStore supported).
+This app is a project in production, thus available to download from the official stores (AppStore and Play Store).
 It is supposed to help people who go to parties at bigger clubs find each other.